 My name is Judy Hartnett.
 I am a private mathematics education consultant.
-I work in schools to support teachers to improve maths learning outcomes for their students.
+I work with teachers and schools to improve Maths learning outcomes for students.

-I am really interested in mathematics and mathematical thinking.
+I am really interested in mathematical thinking and learning through Inquiry.
 I would love for all students in schools (and people in the world beyond school) to see Maths as a valuable tool and not something to despise or be fearful of.

-I have been working in the area of Mathematics Education for over 20 years now and through many and varied opportunities to work with teachers, other maths educators and probably thousands of students I have developed ideas of how we can make maths in schools better.
-I have put this website together to try to help more teachers and schools try some different ways to teach Maths.
+I have been working in the area of Mathematics Education for over 20 years now and through many and varied opportunities to work with teachers, other maths educators and probably thousands of students I have developed ideas of how we can make maths in schools better for teachers and students.

 I am based in Brisbane, Queensland, Australia.

 My husband, Russell, daughter Kelsey and I compete in the Australian Off Road Championship in Super 1650 class.
-We were Australian champions in our class in 2013 and hope to regain that position in 2015.
-I play, coach and umpire hockey and play flute and piccolo in a community concert band.
+We were Australian champions in our class in 2013 and State Champions in our class quite a few times.
+I play, coach and umpire hockey and have played flute and piccolo in a community concert band (until it clashed with hockey training).

 I wasn’t particularly good at maths when I was at school but I remember that I didn’t dislike it as much as some of my friends did.
 My Year 8 Maths teacher challenged us by asking “Why are man-hole covers round?”
 He didn’t tell us, we had to think it through.
 I remember loving the challenge.
 It took us a couple of weeks but we worked out it was because a circle is the same width across at every point so the cover can’t fall in on anyone below.
 As a teacher I want to provide challenges like these to get students thinking.
 Mathematical inquiries can achieve this as can a teaching focus on strategies for computation rather than procedural algorithms.